aistats/aistats2025/camera.md

 ## Submission instructions

-You have to upload one PDF file (mandatory), one PDF filled and signed copyright form (mandatory), and one url link to a GitHub repository with code/datasets (optional).
+You have to upload one manuscript PDF file (mandatory), one PDF filled and signed copyright form (mandatory), and one url link to a GitHub repository with code/datasets (optional).